arXiv/arxiv-docs/source/help/availability.md

 <a name="holiday"></a>
 ## On Deferred Mailings

-On the occasion that arXiv defers a mailing (either for locally celebrated holidays such as Thanksgiving or for ad hoc reasons), this information may also be found on the [arXiv status](https://status.arxiv.org), or on the [arXiv blog](https://blog.arxiv.org).
+Occasionally, arXiv defers a mailing, either for locally celebrated holidays such as Thanksgiving or for ad hoc reasons.
+Information about deferred mailings may be found on the [arXiv status](https://status.arxiv.org) page, or on the [arXiv blog](https://blog.arxiv.org).

 ### 2024 Holidays
 - Mon 15 January